eVisas

 - an email address

-- BRP number or visa application number (this might be called a UAN or start with letters GWF)
+- your BRP number or visa application number (this might be called a UAN or start with letters GWF).

 If you encounter any issues while setting up your UKVI account, you can contact the UKVI eVisa Webchat for assistance.
-They can guide you through the process and help resolve any problems.
+They can guide you through the process and help resolve common problems.

 The Home Office will also provide detailed online guides and FAQs to help you with common issues.